dgraph-io/dgraph/wiki/content/deploy/index.md

 | VERIFYIFGIVEN | Client certificate is verified if provided (default) |
 | REQUIREANDVERIFY | Always require a valid certificate (most secure) |

-{{% notice "note" %}}The value _REQUIREANDVERIFY_ is the most secure, but also the most difficult to configure for remote clients.
+{{% notice "note" %}}REQUIREANDVERIFY is the most secure but also the most difficult to configure for remote clients.
 When using this value, the value of `--tls_server_name` is matched against the certificate SANs values and the connection host.{{% /notice %}}

 ## Cluster Checklist